Online Student Organizations

 The faculty advisor is Katie Thiry, Program Chair for the Master of Human Resource Management at Ashford University.

-Learn more about The Ashford University Forbes School of Business and Technology SHRM Chapter.
+Learn more about The Ashford University Forbes School of Business & Technology Society for Human Resource Management (SHRM) Chapter.

 The Forbes School of Business & Technology Women Leaders is an online network community of leaders and aspiring leaders, who connect with each other to share ideas, knowledge, experience, and resources.
 We encourage and inspire professional development and life skills for women and men around the world, with the goals of empowerment, support, leadership, and ethical values.